Post

 2. Push any commits to GitHub to trigger the Actions workflow.
 In the Actions tab of your repository, you should see the workflow Build and Deploy running.
 Once the build is complete and successful, the site will be deployed automatically.

-At this point, you can go to the URL indicated by GitHub to access your site.
+You can now visit the URL provided by GitHub to access your site.

-On self-hosted servers, you cannot enjoy the convenience of GitHub Actions.
-Therefore, you should build the site on your local machine and then upload the site files to the server.
+For self-hosted servers, you will need to build the site on your local machine and then upload the site files to the server.

-Go to the root of the source project, and build your site as follows:
+Navigate to the root of the source project, and build your site with the following command:

 1